AI

 We developed a TI2I model SOWall, an object-preserving TI2I translation model to reflect changing time and weather conditions.
 Seg-scale enables differentiated treatment of foreground and background, offering precise control over preservation and adaptation without additional large computation.
 Guided Filter is effectively applied, so that the detailed structures are also preserved.
 Textual inversion also captures more nuanced colors and ambience, and tiling addresses memory constraints to produce high-resolution images.

 Wallpaper may seem like a simple backdrop, but it holds within it the memories of the day we chose to personalize our screens with our own photos.
 It refreshes and brings joy to our daily lives in an emotional way.
-With the AI-powered Galaxy Z series, we aim to enhance these emotions even further.
+With the Galaxy Z Flip6/Fold6, we aim to enhance these emotions even further.
 By incorporating real-time information such as weather and time, if it's raining outside, you'll see rain effects on your screen.
 Your wallpapers can now transform dynamically using the state-of-the-art image generative model.
 Embrace this new experience and look forward to more delightful surprises from AI on Samsung devices.
 We conclude our post with a poem by the poet Kim Sowol, whose name has the same pronunciation with SOWall in Korean.

 The setting sun guides us down the path of twilight / the clouds vanish into the dark in the distant mountains --- Kim Sowol, Desire to meet.